ecoacoustics/recognizer-template/README.md

     - like Ecosounds, the A2O, or ...others...
 - A bioacoustics repository
     - like Xeno Canto
-- Cloud storage options like DropBox, CloudStor, OneDrive, etc.
+- Cloud storage options like DropBox, OneDrive, etc.
-- Commersial services like Amazon S3, Google Cloud Storage, etc.
+- Commercial services like Amazon S3, Google Cloud Storage, etc.

 Egret, included in this template, can download samples from the internet for you.